fbpx

 Slack’s demo falls somewhere between product video and real-use demo.
 Like Square, it uses its interface to demonstrate what it can do.

-Hitting the “Start the demo” button takes users on a product journey that details key benefits, including starting channels, integrating tools, and collaborating.
-It also shows prospects how to complete tasks.
+Hitting the “Start tour” button takes users on a product journey that details key benefits, including starting channels, integrating tools, and collaborating.
+It also shows prospects how to get a daily recap of missed messages thanks to AI.

 It’s a great example of how to creatively sell the value of your product and deliver a clear beginning, middle, and end without a voiceover.